lethi9gg/Il2CppGG/README.md

 - Ensure proper memory ranges are set in GameGuardian for accurate object searching (`Object.lua`).
 - Handle 64-bit architecture considerations, as the library adjusts pointer sizes and memory operations accordingly.
 - Use with caution, as improper memory manipulation can crash the target application.
+- There are many methods that are not yet perfect.

 ## Contributing